 As shown in Table 1, the Israeli students gave 53 examples, many more than the English students who gave 25.
-Examples of non-linear functions were prevalent in the Israeli data (48/53).
-In contrast, out of the 25 examples given by the English students, 15 were of linear functions.
+Examples of functions that are not of the form y = mx + c (m ≠ 0) were prevalent in the Israeli data (48/53).
+In contrast, out of the 25 examples given by the English students, 15 were of linear functions with m ≠ 0.

 In the Israeli data the existence of constant functions was mentioned 14 times; 9 of these occurrences were to argue against Naomi's statement that functions show how one variable changes in relation to another variable, therefore not admitting a zero rate of change.
 For example: